About Us

 What We Do

 SCOOP is a political education organization that exists to make clear how the criminal legal system negatively impacts health.
 For this reason our most important “product” is our curriculum.
-While tailored to future and current healthcare and public health workers, It is available to any group who is looking to learn, discuss, and grow together.
+While tailored to future and current health workers, it is available to any group who is looking to learn, discuss, and grow together.
 We know that the structural analysis required will not come from within the risk averse academy, whose experts are largely content to describe inequities while simultaneously partnering with power structures that perpetuate them.

-We offer our support and solidarity to health care organizers across the country who are looking to educate others, build a larger base, and support local movements against criminalization and incarceration.
+We offer our support and solidarity to health organizers across the country who are looking to educate others, build a larger base, and support local movements against criminalization and incarceration.

 Why Focus on the Criminal Legal System?

-We center our work on the criminal legal system because that is where we see the consequences of organized abandonment, austerity, various forms of oppression, and structural violence intersect.
+The criminal legal system is where we see the consequences of organized abandonment, austerity, various forms of oppression, and structural violence intersect.
 It is also where outsized local funding and power are.
-While there are a myriad of harms to push back against, healthcare workers must also be a part of envisioning and building life affirming infrastructure that can enable safety and wellbeing.